 As I already had exchanged my e-ticket to a proper paper ticket earlier in the day, I could head straight upstairs and find my train to Sheki.
 As there was for some reason a huge number of police officers and soldiers on the platform I didn’t dare to make too many pictures of the station and train as this being frowned upon in many ex-Soviet countries where such objects are seen as vital state infrastructure.

 Baku to Sheki by Azerbaijan Railways overnight train

 Train number: 664 Baku-Balakan – Class: Spalny Vagon (SV),

 Travel time: 8h30m – Distance: approximately 221 miles

 Costs: 18.80 EUR for both compartment berths/private occupancy

-Even though I’m fairly used to these ex-Soviet trains and have travelled on quite many ancient carriages across different former Soviet republics, this Balakan-bound train did look particularly old.
+Even though I’m fairly used to these ex-Soviet night trains and have travelled on quite many ancient carriages across different former Soviet republics, this Azerbaijan Railways train bound for Balakan did look particularly old.

 The wagon corridor and my compartment were both very dark and dank, although when the heating kicked in upon departure of the train it was much more bearable and actually fairly pleasant.

 Although the electricity also started to work, the light in the compartment barely gave any light at all.
 At least the compartment was clean, the linen fresh and the occupancy of the train very light by what it seemed.